yasirali0/yasirali0/README.md

     - Simulated poisoning attacks and analyzed their impact on the accuracy of federated learning
     - Integrated state-of-the-art poisoning attack defense methods into the codebase for benchmarking purposes
     - Proposed a novel defense method that outperformed the state-of-the-art in terms of poisoning attack detection accuracy
-    - Authored a research article currently under review in IEEE Transactions for Computational Social Systems

   - Research on Tracing Attackers Over Overlay Networks
     - Collaborated with a colleague on this research project aimed at reducing the execution time and memory consumption of deep learning-based correlation attacks against Tor networks